 - diminished quality of life

-Veterinary dentists use the same equipment and anesthesia as human dentists do.
+Veterinary dentists use the same equipment and anesthesia as human dentists.
 They perform the same types of services – root canals, oral surgeries, restorations, orthodontia, etc. Animals that receive proper dental care live happier and healthier lives.

 The mission of the Dentistry Service at the Animal Medical Center is to provide the highest quality dental care to our animal patients and to serve veterinarians in New York City and the tri-state area who need to provide dental services for their clients.